Dr. Alice Ming Wai Jim, PhD

 Surveillance and Spectacle in Webcam-based Artworks: Eyes of Laura by Janet Cardiff and Homecammers - Women by Cheryl Sourkes

 Unmasking the Canon: The Role of the Uli Sigg Collection in the Construction of the Contemporary Chinese Art Canon

 Co-supervision (with Ming Tiampo, Carleton University)

-Michael F. Rattray, MA
+Michael F. Rattray

 Mapping the Post-Colonial Landscape Project: A Critical Analysis